1. How would you describe a Caedmon student?

 6. Is Caedmon a Catholic school?

 No. Caedmon was founded as a lay-Catholic school in 1962, but a school that would also be attractive to a diverse community of differing religions.
-While we are not a Catholic School, because we are connected to St. Monica’s Church on 79th Street, religion class from Kindergarten through Third grade is still offered to Catholic families who request this instruction for their children.
+We are not a Catholic school; however, because of the building's historical connection to St. Monica’s Church on 79th Street, Roman Catholic religion class from Kindergarten through Fifth grade is available if families request this instruction for their children.